Dashboard overview

 Map

-The map indicates the API requests grouped by location.
+The map displays the API requests grouped by the top 1000 locations.

 Donut chart

-The donut chart in the dashboard displays the total number of requests.
-These requests are grouped by status codes.
-Hover over the chart to get a break down of a particular grouping.
+The donut chart in the dashboard displays the total number of API requests.
+These API requests are grouped by status codes.
+Hover over the chart to get the API request total of a particular status code.

-You can filter the table by Status and Method.
-Click the filter icon and select how you want to filter.
+• Filter the table by Status and Method.
+Click the filter icon and select how your filters.
 Click OK to apply.

-You can sort the table by Date.
+• Sort the table by Date created.
 To sort by ascending, click the up arrow icon, to sort by descending, click the down arrow icon.

-To expand on individual requests, go to the Action heading, and click More Details.
+To expand on individual requests, go to the Action heading, and click View details.
 This displays more information about the request including the response and request body.

 Dashboard filters